 The Frame-Westerberg Commons provides a 'living room' and 'hearthstone' of the campus.
 Meant for use by all that visit the campus, the Commons makes available many different amenities for students, faculty, staff, alumni, and guests.
 Upon entering the Commons, you'll come to the William D. Mackowski Lobby, named after Pennsylvania State Representative Mackowski for supporting Pitt-Bradford and for his advocacy of higher education.

 Offices that are found in the Commons are:

-Other resources available to everyone in the Frame-Westerberg Commons are the TV Lounge in the lobby, featuring comfortable seating; the game room which contains two pool tables, an air hockey table, a ping pong table, and fooseball table.
-There is also a lounge upstairs with two computer stations and an ATM machine located by the Reed-Coit enterance to the Commons.
+Other resources available to everyone in the Frame-Westerberg Commons are the TV Lounge in the lobby, featuring comfortable seating; the game room which contains two pool tables, an air hockey table, a ping pong table, and Foosball table.
+There is also a lounge upstairs and an ATM machine located by the Reed-Coit entrance to the Commons.

 Many student run organizations also have their "headquarters" located in the Commons.
 The Student Government Association (SGA) and the Student Activities Council (SAC) both are housed in the Student Activities office in Room 206.
 WDRQ, the campus radio station, is located beside the Commons Cafe and can be found on the radio at 1620 on the AM dial.
 The Source, the student newspaper, is located in an office on the second floor of the Commons.
 The Source is published on Fridays, once every two weeks during the academic year and can be found throughout the Commons and on campus.